Stanley Johnson (writer)

-Stanley Patrick Johnson (born 18 August 1940) is a British author and former politician who was a member of the European Parliament (MEP) for Wight and Hampshire East from 1979 to 1984.
+Stanley Patrick Johnson (born 18 August 1940) is a British-French author and former politician who was a member of the European Parliament (MEP) for Wight and Hampshire East from 1979 to 1984.
 A former employee of the World Bank and the European Commission, he has written books on environmental and population issues.
 His six children include Boris Johnson, who was Prime Minister of the United Kingdom from 2019 to 2022.
-He is a former member of the Conservative Party.
+He is a member of the Conservative Party.

 Personal life

-Stanley Johnson was born in 1940 in Penzance, Cornwall, the son of Osman Kemal (1909–1992) (later known as Wilfred Johnson) and Irene Williams (1907–1987) (daughter of Stanley Fred Williams of Bromley, Kent, who was the grandson of Sir George Williams, and Marie Louise de Pfeffel).
+Stanley Johnson was born in 1940 in Penzance, Cornwall, the son of Osman Kemal (1909–1992) (later known as Wilfred Johnson) and Irene Williams (1907–1987; daughter of Stanley Fred Williams of Bromley, Kent – who was the grandson of Sir George Williams – and Marie Louise de Pfeffel).
 His paternal grandfather, Ali Kemal Bey, one of the last interior ministers of the Ottoman government, was assassinated in 1922 during the Turkish War of Independence.
 Stanley's father was born in 1909 in Bournemouth, and his birth was registered as Osman Ali Wilfred Kemal.
 Osman's Anglo-Swiss mother Winifred Brun died shortly after giving birth.
 Ali Kemal returned to the Ottoman Empire in 1912, whereafter Osman Wilfred and his sister Selma were brought up by their English grandmother, Margaret Brun, and took her maiden name, Johnson, Stanley's father thus becoming Wilfred Johnson.

 Johnson's maternal grandmother's parents were Hubert Freiherr von Pfeffel (born in Munich in the Kingdom of Bavaria on 8 December 1843) and his wife Hélène Arnous-Rivière (born on 14 January 1862).
 Hubert von Pfeffel was the son of Karl Freiherr von Pfeffel (born in Dresden in the Kingdom of Saxony on 22 November 1811; died in Munich on 25 January 1890) by his marriage in Augsburg on 16 February 1836 to Karolina von Rothenburg (born in the Free City of Frankfurt on 28 November 1805; died in Frankfurt on 13 February 1872), herself said to be the illegitimate daughter of Prince Paul of Württemberg by Friederike Porth.